illuminatech/config/README.md

  - 'hint' - string, verbose description for the config value or input hint.
  - 'rules' - array, value validation rules.
  - 'cast' - string, native type for the value to be cast to.
+ - 'encrypt' - bool, whether to encrypt value for the storage or not.

 Since only 'key' is mandatory item may be specified by single string defining this key.